 Invoices work only when both parties are on board with the information they contain.
 The complexity and cost of a project may also factor into the payment terms.

 On their own, an invoice is not a legally binding document.
 They must be matched up with shipping receipts, purchase orders, and contracts.
 The contract signed by both parties, before any invoice is sent out, is really the top legally binding contract you have with a customer.
 These are legal documents that reduce misunderstandings and help speed up the payment process.

 Summing it Up

 Invoices are an essential bookkeeping tool for business owners that are used to document sales.
 Crafting clear, concise, and informative invoices benefits all parties involved.
-It also enables a business to appropriately represent themselves to the IRS in the event of an audit.
+It also enables a business to appropriately represent itself to the IRS in the event of an audit.

 Whether you’re an enterprise or a freelancer, invoices increase the likelihood you are paid on time, every time.
-This keeps your business growing, cash flow in the positive, and all the records in the right place.
+This keeps your business growing, cash flow positive, and all the records in the right place.